 As previously discussed, Minnesota's population is aging.
 Growth among the 60+ age group will be greatest in the coming decades.
-As a result, the next 10 years will see increased demand for health care services and ultimately, health care will emerge as a major cost driver in the budget.36 Health care spending jumps after age 55.37 On average, as people get older, their use of health care services increases.38 For example, hospitalization rates and physician visit rates both increase after age 55 and continue to grow every ten years (age 55-65, age 65-75, etc).39
+As a result, the next 10 years will see increased demand for health care services and ultimately, health care will emerge as a major cost driver in the budget26.
+Health care spending jumps after age 5527.
+On average, as people get older, their use of health care services increases.28 For example, hospitalization rates and physician visit rates both increase after age 55 and continue to grow every ten years (age 55-65, age 65-75, etc).29

 2.d.
-K-12 Expenditures Will Grow
+K12 Expenditures Will Grow

-K-12 education expenditures represent the largest portion of state general fund spending.40 This area of the budget is expected to remain a high priority, with necessary increases in spending.
+K12 education expenditures represent the largest portion of state general fund spending.30 This area of the budget is expected to remain a high priority, with necessary increases in spending.
 Unfortunately, as health care costs rise due to the aging population, Minnesota will not see a correlating decline in need for other essential services.
 Demand will increase across the board.

-According to the Minnesota Budget Trends Study Commission, past growth in K-12 spending is primarily due to legislative initiatives and not necessarily driven by demographic changes.

-Future growth has historically been predicted based on an assumption of continued spending in K-12 services coupled with growth in the school-aged population.
-While it is true that the 60+ age group will grow faster than any other age group, there is no correlative decrease in the number of school-age children.
-In fact, the number of school-age children is also expected to increase in coming decades.41
+According to the Minnesota Budget Trends Study Commission, past growth in K12 spending is primarily due to legislative initiatives and not necessarily driven by demographic changes.
+Future growth has historically been predicted based on an assumption of continued investment in K12 services coupled with growth in the school-aged population.
+While it is true that the 60+ age group will grow faster than any other age group, there is no correlative decrease in the number of school-aged children.
+In fact, the number of school aged children is also expected to increase in coming decades.31

-Additionally, the Budget Trends Commission also has identified additional pressures that may increase costs, including a growing concentration of poverty in schools, an increase in the number of pupils with inadequate English upon enrollment, and special education costs.42
+Additionally, the Budget Trends Commission also has identified additional pressures that may increase costs, including a growing concentration of poverty in schools, an increase in the number of pupils with inadequate English upon enrollment, and special education costs.32